Web Development¶

 SQLite

 It is an RDBMS, also compatible to MySQL.
 It offers a broader language support (i.e. more bindings to programming languages) compared to MariaDB.
 SQLite has a very small footprint.
-As drawbacks, it has no multi user capabilities and a couple of SQL features are missing.
+As drawbacks, it has no memory caching, no multi user capabilities and a couple of SQL features are missing.2

 DietPi contains the option to choose the web stack of your favourite.
-Basically choosing the web stack resp. webserver, you have two options within dietpi-software
+Basically choosing the web stack resp. webserver is done via Browse Software within dietpi-software

 :